-In Part One Rebecca wrote about her experience of reading the ESV translation of the Bible in a month, and the impact of realizing that the Greek word “adelphoi” had been intentionally translated as “brothers” rather than as “brothers and sisters” 135 times in the ESV translation of the Bible.
+In Part One Rebecca wrote about how the Greek word “adelphoi” has been intentionally translated as “brothers” rather than as “brothers and sisters” 135 times in the ESV translation of the Bible.
 In this post she addresses why this matters.

 It is not popular, in a conservative theological setting to admit that our understanding of the Word of God itself has been shaped by particular English (or Latin or German) translation choices.
 See, for example, the work of N.T.
 Wright and the response from John Piper.
 Yet, as the translators of the ESV acknowledge, our understanding of “slave” and “slavery” is affected by our own sordid history, and here the translators do use the American cultural context as a justification for translation choices.
 Once we have the humility to admit that there is leeway in translation to respond to changing contexts, it doesn’t necessarily follow that our current Biblical interpretations are wrong.
 It does however prompt me to ask why this principle seems to be applied inconsistently.
 After all, in the case of “slave” and “slavery” the ESV “seeks to express the nuance of meaning in each context.”
 Why not with adelphoi?

-There’s a discussion to be had about “explicit” passages concerning the roles of women in the church, but currently the interpretation of these passages takes place in an environment in which women are already suggested to be additions or afterthoughts to the concerns of Scripture rather than among the primary recipients.
+There’s a discussion to be had about “explicit” passages concerning the roles of women in the church.
+But currently, the interpretation of these passages takes place in an environment in which women are already considered secondary to the concerns of Scripture rather than among the primary recipients.
 Choices such as the one ESV translators made for adelphoi contribute to a subtle but consistent marginalization of women in the church.
 The question of the roles of women in the church (and other social relationships) needs to be asked after we’ve questioned an unbiblical tendency toward patriarchy in translation choices.